 If your book will be downloaded on self-publishing sites like Amazon, then you are 100% sure that you will never know who did download your book, and never will you lay hands on their email addresses.

 One simple trick is to offer a freebie on your website which is related to the contents of your book.
 Then on the front of your book, include a provocative call to action sentence like:

 “Thanks for downloading this book.
 As a gratitude, I am offering you access to my FREE REPORTS ON….
 Click Here to get it Now!”

 Thanks for reading through this post and for leaving a comment below, which I know you will…

 Are you currently working on your book?
-How is the going, the challenges, and the fun?
+How is the going?
 Feel free to let me know in the comments section… Or planning to write one?
 I will be glad to help.